-To evaluate the performance of our method on a six degree-of-freedom problem, we used the benchmark Sphere2500 dataset [KRD08].
+To evaluate the performance of our method on a six degree-of-freedom problem, we used the benchmark Sphere2500 dataset [Kaess et al., 2008].
 This dataset does not contain incorrect loop closures, and so we added additional erroneous loop closures.
 In Fig. 5, we show the results of a standard Cholesky solver and our max mixture approach applied to corrupted Sphere2500 dataset with an additional 1, 10, and 100 erroneous edges.
 As in previous examples, the maps produced by a standard method quickly deteriorate.
 In contrast, the proposed method produces posterior maps that are essentially unaffected by the errors.
-In this experiment, each loop closure edge in the graph (both correct and false) was modeled as a two-component max mixture in which the second component had a large variance $(10^7 \text{ times larger than the hypothesis itself})$ and a small weight (10^{-7}) .
-The method is relatively insensitive to the particular values used: the critical factor is ensuring that, if the hypothesis is incorrect, the null hypothesis provides a higher probability explanation than the putative (incorrect) hypothesis, and that the null hypothesis is sufficiently weak so as to not distort the final solution.
-The impact of the relative strength of the null hypothesis on the basin of convergence is explored experimentally in Sec.
-4.5.
+In this experiment, each loop closure edge in the graph (both correct and false) was modeled as a two-component max mixture in which the second component had a large variance $(10^7 \text{ times larger than the hypothesis itself})$ and a small